Chicago Alumni in Academia

-Chicago graduates are currently tenure-track, or just recently tenured, law faculty at the University of Chicago, Columbia University, Yale University, New York University, University of Virginia, University of Texas at Austin, University of Michigan, Northwestern University, University of Illinois, Washington University in St. Louis, University of North Carolina, Boston University, Emory University, Fordham University, Indiana University at Bloomington, University of Arizona, George Mason University, University of Florida, Gainesville, University of Georgia, Florida State University, University of Missouri, Hofstra University, University of Houston, St. Louis University, DePaul University, University of Utah, and Arizona State University, among many other schools.
+Chicago graduates are currently tenure-track, or just recently tenured, law faculty at the University of Chicago, University of Virginia, University of Texas at Austin, Northwestern University, University of Illinois, University of North Carolina, UCLA, Notre Dame, Emory University, George Mason, Florida State University, University of Iowa, University of Missouri, University of Colorado, University of Houston, St. Louis University, DePaul University, University of Utah, and Arizona State University, among many other schools.

 Continue to the next sections of the article: